Sobeknakht I

 Sobeknakht I was an ancient Egyptian official of the Second Intermediate Period.
-He was local governor at Elkab.
+He was the local Nomarch at Elkab.

 Biography

 Sobeknakht I started his career as a King's Son and Overseer of the gs-pr.
-Later, he became Governor of Elkab.
+Later, he became Nomarch of Nekhen.

-The overseer of the gs-pr was a royal estate manager in provinces often associated with the overseer of the sealed things (treasury), and was also connected to future governors.
+The overseer of the gs-pr was a royal estate manager in provinces often associated with the overseer of the sealed things (treasury), and was also connected to future Nomarchs.

 Attestation

 Sobeknakht I is mainly known from two sources; the Juridical Stele and tomb inscriptions.

-Juridical Stela
+Nomarch of Nekhen

+When Nebiriau became king, the Governorship of Nekhen was transferred from Kebsi to his brother Sobeknakht I.

+Juridical Stela, Cairo JE 52453

-The Juridical Stela documents the transfer of the Governorship of Elkab from a certain Kebsi to a relative, Sobeknakht I, in Year 01 of king Nebiriau.
+The Juridical Stela documents the transfer of the Governorship of Nekhen from a certain Kebsi to a relative, Sobeknakht I, in Year 01 of king Nebiriau.
 Kebsi had inherited this office from his father Iymeru when the latter became vizier.
 Iymeru had in turn inherited it from his elder brother Aya junior, who died prematurely without children.
 Prior to this, Aya Junior had inherited the office from their father Aya who became vizier in Year 01 of Merhotepre.